zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sat Jul 19 2025
+Last update on Sun Jul 20 2025

-**166 day before 2026 ⏱** days before new years
+**165 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Zbot ❤️
+🤖 This README.md is updated with hate, by Zbot ❤️
 </section>